 Signage: There will be signs hanging on most light posts indicating where accessible bathrooms and seating are located.

 Assistive Listening Device: If you require the use of an assistive listening device, it will be available opposite to the Spitzer Architecture Building (close by West 135 and Convent Avenue).
 You will need to provide a valid form of ID.
+Devices must be returned at the end of the ceremony.

 Ticketing: All electronic tickets provide information on the AAC/SDS if accommodations are necessary for access during commencement activities.